jamestomasino/blog.tomasino.org/content/post/liking-superhero-movies.md

 saying you need to see every James Bond film every made to enjoy Casino Royale.
 It's utterly ridiculous!

-And boy to people hate it.
+And boy do people hate it.
 Or rather, they love to hate on it.
 Now that this is a successful franchise it is ripe for criticism.
 "All the films are the same."
 "It's not art, it's not cinema."
 "Everything is being Marvelified."